natashagresh/wordPressProject/README.md

    MAMP stands for Macintosh, Apache, MySQL, and PHP.
 MAMP is an application you can install on your Mac which allows you to have access to a local PHP server and MySQL server.
 Essentially, MAMP gives you all of the tools you need to run WordPress on your machine, for development and testing purposes.

    After downloading, open MAMP.
-The following should turn up...
+The following should turn up:

    ![Mamp](/Images/mamp.png)